yyx990803/creative-html5/week2/README.md

 The composition must have a visual theme, but just a random collage.
 Think of it as designing a poster with JavaScript.
 Also think about the possibilities of the elements being animated in future revisions - we will do that as we learn more about programmatic animation.

-If you already know how to do animation and mouse interactions - hold on with that and focus on creating interesting static compositions. (hint: you can use for loops)
+If you already know how to do animation and mouse interactions - hold on with that and focus on creating interesting static compositions. (hint: you can combine for loops and Math.random() for a generative process.)

 Bonus points: